No-man1234/UIUonePoint/README.md

 - View product details, including images, descriptions, and seller info
 - Place orders for eShopping products with quantity and mobile number
 - Track eShopping order status
+- Chat with seller while the order is not delivered yet
 - Sellers can add, edit, and manage their own products
 - Sellers can view and process eShopping orders
 - Product stock management and low stock alerts for sellers